Project Management

 Skills Development

 Since downsizing, C4L has adopted a new approach.
 It nominates accredited trainers to deliver training to leaners, thereby reducing its own role to training administration.
-This includes recruitment, monitoring of attendance and graduation ceremonies.
+This includes recruitment of learners, monitoring project roll-out, mentoring learners during their practicums period, and hosting graduation ceremonies.

 C4L recognized that government policy favours public colleges when it comes to accredited training.
 So it adapted accordingly.
-That was our main reason for down-sizing.
+That was our main reason for down-sizing our campus and taking on this Project Management role.

 Organization Development

-As a Project Manager, C4L can assume certain roles such as OD and entry-level computer skills training, while outsourcing the rest to partner training providers.
+As a Project Manager, C4L can assume certain roles such as OD and mentoring, while outsourcing the accredited classroom instruction to partner training providers.

 Although we work in civil society, the poor functioning of SOE Boards is one reason that “state capture” has allowed about R100 billion to be lost to the Treasury.
 It is equally important in nonprofits and cooperatives that their governance structures function well.